re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ```

 With Suspense, we don't need to manage the loading states by ourselves - React
 will.
-This added to the fact that the state is lifted out lets the original
+This, coupled with the fact that the state can be lifted out, allows us to simplify
-App to be simplified to a couple of simple components.
+the original app to a couple of simple components.

 ### RepoSearchForm

 For the "search repository" form, by having the state in a separate file, we can
-just import those bits that we need directly and this way the parent doesn't
+just import those bits that we need directly, and this way the parent doesn't
-need to get coupled to values that it doesn't need.
+need to get coupled to values that it doesn't need:

 ```diff
 -import React, { useState, ChangeEvent } from 'react'